alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> My first approach was sending HTTP Request for each key stroke but then I changed my mind because of performance purposes.
-For making HTTP Request woth onSubmit, I needed to use uncontrolled components.
+<strong> My first approach was sending HTTP Request for each keystroke, but then I changed my mind because of performance purposes.
+For making HTTP Request with onSubmit, I needed to use uncontrolled components.
 Here you can see how I did it. </strong>

 &nbsp;